CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The Black Spider, our shrewd and alluring Spiderkin villain, has positioned herself to take control of the Lost Tunnels of Tundelver and the Forge of Runes within.
 She has brokered an alliance between the more unscrupulous factions surrounding the town of Tuntin, promising each a share of the power the forge will grant.

 She asked the Mountainmaw Feralkin to capture Burrowbard Stoneseeker in exchange for the restoration of Mountainmaw Castle.
 She asked the Lavender Lancers to subdue the town of Tuntin and prevent any kind of resistance or pleas of help from reaching Reddwall, in exchange for sovereignty over the town.
-She even asked the Orgekin bandits of Wyvern Tor to patrol and to keep interlopers out of the region in exchange for a portion of the within the tunnels.
+She even asked the Ogrekin bandits of Wyvern Tor to patrol and to keep interlopers out of the region in exchange for a portion of the within the tunnels.
 For herself, she just wants ownership over the Forge of Runes, which she plans to use to become a magical arms dealer.

 Now that she has Burrowbard's map, there's no problem, well there's one problem.
 She needs the players' mysterious puzzle box to appease the Forge of Runes' guardian...

-The Black Spider is a reaccuring villain within the story.
+The Black Spider is a reoccurring villain within the story.
 She will show up from time to time to spy and talk to the players while concealing her identity.

 She has a Doppler ally named Monteith, who acts as his mistresses butler and personal spy.

 ## **THE FORGOTTEN REALMS**

 Much like a setting in a fantasy novel or movie, an adventure unfolds within a larger world, limited only by the imagination of the Narrator and the players.
-The setting can range from a primitive swords-and-sogrekinery world where barbarians clash with malevolent sogrekinerers to a post-apocalyptic fantasy realm inhabited by elves and dwarves who wield magic among the ruins of a technologically advanced civilization.
-Most D&D settings typically fall somewhere between these two extremes, portraying medieval high fantasy worlds featuring knights, castles, elven cities, molekin mines, and formidable monsters.
+The setting can range from a primitive swords-and-sorcery world where barbarians clash with malevolent sorcerer's to a post-apocalyptic fantasy realm inhabited by elves and dwarves who wield magic among the ruins of a technologically advanced civilization.
+Most D&D settings typically fall somewhere between these two extremes, portraying medieval high fantasy worlds featuring knights, castles, dhampir cities, molekin mines, and formidable monsters.

 The adventure detailed here unfolds in the world of the Forgotten Realms, a prime example of the latter type of setting.
 In the Realms, knights venture into the crypts of the long-fallen molekin kings of Delzoun in search of glory and treasure.
 Rogues navigate the dimly lit alleyways of bustling cities like Reddwall and Baldur's Gate.
 Clerics, devout servants of the gods, wield both mace and spell to combat the ominous threats that plague the land.
 Wizards delve into the ruins of the collapsed Netherese empire, exploring secrets that exist in the shadows.
 Within dungeons, caverns, ancient cities, and vast untamed wilderness, dragons, giants, demons, and other horrifying monstrosities lie in